-- 2. By way of derogation from the decision-making procedure provided for in paragraph 1 and without prejudice to Article 95, the Council, acting unanimously on a proposal from the Commission and after consulting the European Parliament, the Economic and Social Committee and the Committee of the Regions, shall adopt measures significantly affecting: - town and country planning; - quantitative management of water resources directly or indirectly affecting the availability of those resources; - land use with the exception of waste management [phrase deleted]; - a Member State's choice between different energy sources and the general structure of its energy supply.
+^{'2.} By way of derogation from the decision-making procedure provided for in paragraph 1 and without prejudice to Article 95, the Council, acting unanimously on a proposal from the Commission and after consulting the European Parliament, the Economic and Social Committee and the Committee of the Regions, shall adopt:

+- (a) provisions primarily of a fiscal nature; - (b) measures affecting: - town and country planning; - quantitative management of water resources or affecting, directly or indirectly, the availability of those resources; - land use, with the exception of waste management; - (c) measures significantly affecting a Member State's choice between different energy sources and the general structure of its energy supply.

-The Council may, under the conditions laid down in the first subparagraph, define those matters referred to in this paragraph on which decisions are to be taken by a qualified majority.
+The Council may, under the conditions laid down in the first subparagraph, define those matters referred to in this paragraph on which decisions are to be taken by a qualified majority.'